chimbosonic/blog/src/posts/hashicorp-vault-and-docker-compose.md

 ## Using Vault for storing secrets

-So now we have vault running we can create secrets to do this we need the cli tool (You can do it via the WebUI but I would recommend getting comfortable with the cli tool)
+So now we have vault running we can create secrets to do this we need the cli tool (You can do it via the WebUI, but I would recommend getting comfortable with the cli tool)

 Creating a secret: